rayoub/rupee/README.md

 Once the search is complete, in the Search dialog, select all files to be downloaded using Ctrl-A.
 Right-click and choose download.
 Choose to flatten remote paths and click OK.

-__NOTE: THERE IS NO NEED TO EXTRACT THE DOWNLOADED ARCHIVE FILES UP TO THIS POINT__

 If the data/pdb/bundles/ local directory is not already created, then create it now.
 Like the obsolete files, the remote files are organized into subdirectories.